Studying the effect of phonon coherence and inflow on hydrogen bond formation in the $[(\mathrm{H}_2\mathrm{O})_2]^m$ cluster: Density matrix purification

-For a $[(\rm{H}_2\rm{O})_2]^m$ cluster, as $m$ increases, the dimension of the density matrix also increases, both in incoherent and coherent cases.
-In particular, when $m\geq6$, the dimension of the density matrix exceeds the upper limit that a CPU processor can afford.
-Some supercomputing algorithms \cite{LiMiao2024, MiaoOzhigov2024} have been proposed to solve this problem caused by the large dimension.
-In this paper, we do not use parallel computing algorithms to split the density matrix but adopt a new method --- density matrix purification (DMP), which takes advantage of a property of open quantum systems: there is no unitary evolution between systems with different energies.
-For example, the energy of density matrix $\rho_A$ is always $E_A$.
+For a $[(\mathrm{H}_2\mathrm{O})_2]^m$ cluster, as $m$ increases, the dimension of the density matrix also increases, in both the incoherent and coherent cases.
+In particular, when $m\geq 6$, the dimension of the density matrix exceeds the capacity of a typical CPU.
+Some supercomputing algorithms~\cite{LiMiao2024, MiaoOzhigov2024} have been proposed to solve this problem caused by the large dimensionality.
+In this paper, we do not use parallel computing algorithms to split the density matrix but instead adopt a new method --- density matrix purification (DMP), which takes advantage of a property of open quantum systems: there is no unitary evolution between systems with different energies.
+For example, the energy of the density matrix $\rho_A$ is always $E_A$.
 When a phonon with energy $\hbar\Omega$ escapes from the system described by $\rho_A$, another density matrix $\rho_B$ with energy $E_B$ is formed, and $E_B=E_A-\hbar\Omega$.
-And the process from $\rho_A$ to $\rho_B$ is a dissipative process.
-Based on this, we can divide the density matrix of the $[(\rm{H}_2\rm{O})_2]^m$ cluster system into many small blocks according to different energy sizes and types.
+The process from $\rho_A$ to $\rho_B$ is a dissipative process.
+Based on this, we can divide the density matrix of the $[(\mathrm{H}_2\mathrm{O})_2]^m$ cluster system into many small blocks according to different energies and types.
 Each block represents a density matrix.
 Unitary evolution occurs only inside each block.
-The blocks interact with each other only through QME.
-In practice, we apply the DMP to the density matrix when $m=6$ and compare it with the original case (see Tab. \ref{tab:DMP}): the purified blocks take up much less memory than the original density matrix, especially in the incoherent case.
+The blocks interact with each other only through the QME.
+In practice, we apply the DMP to the density matrix when $m=6$ and compare it with the original case (see Tab.~\ref{tab:DMP}): the purified blocks require much less memory than the original density matrix, especially in the incoherent case.